Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseCloudVMCluster.md

 ## EXAMPLES

-### Example 1: Gets a list of the Cloud VM Cluster resources
+### Example 1: Get a list of the Cloud VM Cluster resources
 ```powershell
 Get-AzOracleDatabaseCloudVMCluster
 ```